polkadot-js/api/packages/type-jsonrpc/README.md

-# @polkadot/jsonrpc
+# @plugnet/jsonrpc

-A definition of all the methods exposed in a general Polkadot client application.
+A definition of all the methods exposed in a general Plugnet client application.
 These are used not only to provide a comprehensive code-generated document of the available methods, but are also used in the API to auto-generate endpoints with the required type-checking.

 For a list of currently exposed methods, see the [method documentation](docs/METHODS_RPC.md).